 To inform the report, we interviewed teachers and both building- and district-level administrators from five Michigan school districts: Berrien Springs Public Schools, Hamilton Community Schools, Oxford Community Schools, Portland Public Schools, and the Public Schools of Calumet, Laurium, & Keweenaw.

 These school districts belong to a larger network of districts that are early adopters of student-centered learning called the Michigan CoOp (MiCoOp).
 Led by Lisa Sitkins, these districts are redesigning public school through the collaborative sharing of ideas and resources.
 Districts leverage each other’s strengths to create a culture of learning that empowers educators to personalize learning for every student.
 Professional development and networking opportunities within the MiCoOp inspire educators to take action in implementing successful, efficient, and effective learning models.

-These schools, as well as other K-12 schools throughout the state of Michigan, continue to work toward implementing student-centered learning models that include elements of digital learning, personalization, and competency-based learning progressions.
+This mini-series Student-centered learning in Michigan K-12 schools—which is part of our larger student-centered learning blog series—is meant to accompany the report, further explore the practical implications of the research, and celebrate these schools as well as other K-12 schools throughout the state of Michigan who continue to work toward implementing student-centered learning models that include elements of digital learning, personalization, and competency-based learning progressions.

 It is our hope that the effective practices, guidance, and advice gleaned from the many innovative educators who so generously gave their time to participate in this study will help other school and district personnel overcome their own barriers to successful implementation of a more student-centered approach to learning.

 So, why are schools making learning student-centered?
 Through our research, several common themes emerged.